branscha/lib-scripty/docs/man-create-command-libraries.md

 ### 7. Create a Scripty Command or Macro
 #### 7.1.
 Defining commands

-**Static methods** in a class.
+**Static methods**.
 Scripty will scan the static methods of the class for annotations and transform each annotated method in a Command or macro.

-* Most efficient commands, no extra memory needed the commands are completely stateless.
+* Most efficient commands, no extra memory needed the commands are stateless.
 Commands can only share information trough the context.

 **Plain objects** with one or more annotated methods.
 Scripty will scan the instance for both instance methods with annotations and also static methods.
 Scripty will call the static method or the method on the instance when the command is executed.